ghettosh/ghettocloud/README.md

     INFO: Updating local database...(1 of 1)...ok

 Then about 6 minutes later, a the VM created above contacts the REST API and says it's ready, and gives a few bits of information (ip, uname, etc.)

 To Do
 -----

   - Write a proper REST API to handle incoming 'registrations'
-  - implement "firstrun" capabilities into the 'checkin.sh' script for install- ing packages/ports/other post-install configurations
+  - implement "firstrun" capabilities into the 'checkin.sh' script for installing packages/ports/other post-install configurations
   - add some getopt funcitonality to allow for customizatoin of the virt-install command
   - Expand checkin.sh to send a lot more data